 So, God’s wrath is set against sin.
 Thomas Watson says, “Sin is to the soul as rust is to gold, as stain is to beauty.”
 Sin in the Scripture is called a menstruous cloth.
 It’s called a plague sore.
 Joshua’s filthy garments were a hieroglyphic of sin.
 And you know as well as I how God hates sin.

 In fact, do you know that that’s the only thing God hates?
 That’s right.
 Did you know that?
 And no man will ever enter His presence with sin.

-But I really believe that there’s no problem with the people who ask the question - How are the heathen to know?
-I believe that God has revealed Himself to every individual and if individuals, wherever they are, no matter how remote they are, do not suppress that truth by the love of sin that will ... that truth will protect them from the excesses of sin and eventually lead them to the truth of God by His gracious providence.
+But I really believe that there’s no problem with the people who ask the question, How are the heathen to know?
+I believe that God has revealed Himself to every individual, and if individuals, wherever they are, no matter how remote they are, do not suppress that truth by the love of sin, that truth will protect them from the excesses of sin, and eventually lead them to the truth of God by His gracious providence.
 But men don’t do that.
 They avoid the truth of God.

 All men possess enough of the germs of divine truth and moral law to preserve them from hell, but they’ve halted the growth and development of those by the love of sin.
 And the wrath of God waits.

 You know, the dam broke one day, and it broke at Calvary.
-And it broke on Christ and drown Him in all the sea of sin.
-And it will break again and it will drown all those men who are not in Christ.
+And it broke on Christ and drowned Him in all the sea of sin.
+And it will break again, and it will drown all those men who are not in Christ.
 Christ took the judgment for those who believe.
 For those who do not believe, they will take their own judgment.
 And the wrath of God awaits them.
-Because they hold the truth, no matter what they claim, but they hold it and suppress it because of their sin.
+Because they hold the truth, no matter what they claim, but they hold it, and suppress it because of their sin.